seintzx/cybersec/README.md

 # Security

-Collection of writeup's and useful script
+Collection of writeup's, useful script and notes